gyc567/Eliza-Twitter-AI-Agent/README.md

 Twitter AI Agent is perfect for individuals or organizations looking to:
 - Automate their Twitter activity with minimal manual effort.
 - Maintain high engagement and relevance in their niche.
-- Leverage AI to create impactful and timely Twitter interactions.
+- Leverage AI to create impactful and timely Twitter interaction.

 Whether you're a social media manager, influencer, or a tech-savvy professional, this tool is your ultimate assistant for optimizing Twitter strategies. 🚀